kkphoenixgx/kkphoenixgx/ReadMe.md

 ## Who I am?

+- 👔 I am here to understand our business, be part of it, understand how you make money and make you have more money.
+Atomatizing work and making best choices to our business with clean and refactorable code.
 - 😁 I am a Brazilian programming student, I really love programming and I really would like to have a job!
+- ⚡ Fun fact: Well, I actually love chess, astronomy, really love programming and learn things, specially software engineering. ~ Clean Architeture and Design Patterns have a locate in my heart.
-- 🌱 I’m currently learning everything :V, But specially javascript, I wanna master it.
+- 🌱 I’m currently learning everything, But specially javascript, I wanna master it.
 React, Next, Node, Typescript, Electron.
-- 👾 I am actually side leaning other languages for fun, like java, C# and with my web develop course, I already have good skill level in HTML5, CSS3, and of course JavaScript.
+- 👾 I am actually side leaning other languages for more jobs entrypoints, like java, C# and with my web develop course, I already have good skill level in HTML5, CSS3 and JavaScript.
 - 👯 I’m helping my friends to start in programming too and working in side projects.
-- 🥅 2022 Goals: Take a job, learn even more things, and make more projects!
-- ⚡ Fun fact: Well, I actually love chess, astronomy and I really love programming 😅.

 <a href="https://www.instagram.com/kkphoenixgx/" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a>
 <a href="https://discord.gg/fPkQ6uH8CR" target="_blank"><img src="https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white" target="_blank"></a>